Waling: Early history

 There are a number of accounts about the origin of the word Waling.
 One of them purports it to be derived from the word wali - the monsoon folk songs sung by women in the fields while planting paddy.
 Waling is known for its extensive paddy fields on the plains along the banks of the Aandhikhola River and the undulating terraces in mountain slopes that are crisscrossed by numerous creeks.

 The town is located on the banks of the river Aandhikhola, which flows west along the valleys and gorges in the western lesser Himalayan mountains to meet the famous Kali Gandaki river.
 Hindu texts date the origin of Aandhikhola to the ancient time of Dvapara Yuga, described in the Puranas as the reign of King Dasharatha, the father of Lord Rama of Ramayana.
 According to local legend, during that time, a pious and aged blind couple had a devoted son named Shrawan Kumar.
 The old couple wished to embark on a pilgrimage before their death, so Shrawan Kumar set out on a journey, carrying them on his shoulders, to fulfill their desire.
-In a forest near Himalaya, his parents became very thirsty.
+In a forest near the Himalaya, his parents became very thirsty.
 He left them in the shade of a tree and rushed to a nearby river, promising to return soon with water.
 As he hurriedly plunged his pitcher in the water, it produced a noise like that of a wild animal.
 King Dasaratha was hunting nearby and happened to hear the sound.
 He assumed the sound to be of a wild beast and shot his arrows in its direction.
 As he approached, he saw a young man lying dead with his arrow piercing his chest.
 He then saw the pitcher and immediately realized his mistake.
-The guilt-ridden king quietly carried water to the old couple but they demanded to know about their son before drinking it.
+The guilt-ridden king quietly carried water to the old couple, but they demanded to know about their son before drinking it.
 When he told them about their son's accidental death, they began to cry and died on the spot, leaving behind a pool of tears which transformed into a small lake.
 A stream began to flow from this lake.
-The term 'Aandhi' means 'blind' and 'khola' means 'river' in Nepali language.
+The term 'Aandhi' means 'blind' and 'khola' means 'river' in the Nepali language.
 Thus, the river's name Aandhikhola refers to the tears of Shrawan Kumar's blind parents.

-The Waling Municipality came into existence on 26 December 1996, by incorporating the then Walling, Dhanubase and Pekhubaghkhor village development committees.
+The Waling Municipality came into existence on 26 December 1996, by incorporating the then Walling, Dhanubase, and Pekhubaghkhor village development committees.